Pender Island Rentals

 All the properties listed here are monthly rental units located on Pender Island.
 Many agreements will offer year round leases while others are seasonal or for a few months in the year.
 Rental units can come in furnished and unfurnished condition and at times there can be some flexibility in whether the unit is rented furnished or unfurnished.

-Most rentals do not include utilities.
+None of our rentals include utilities.
 The average home on Pender has a hydro bill of about $120/month when looking at the costs over an annual basis.
 Winter bills can be much more and summer bills can be much less.
-At times BC Hydro can provide you with a history on utility costs.
 The majority of properties on Pender use baseboard electric heat and wood stoves.
 Some properties use propane while others have electric furnaces.
 There is no natural gas on Pender.
 Exposure to sun can make a difference in the cost of utilities.

-In many cities there is regular garbage and recycling pick up.
-This will be an added expense for you on Pender.
-You can schedule weekly pick up which charges you by the bag or you can drop of your garbage a locations for approximately $5/bag.
+In many cities there is regular garbage and recycling pick up but his will be an added expense for you on Pender.
+You can schedule weekly pick up which charges you by the bag or you can drop of your garbage a locations for approximately $8/bag.
 The alternative is for you to take your garbage to the Heartland Landfill in Saanich.
 We do have a recycling depot on Pender Island.
+You will need to compost your organic waste or have Pender Island Waste Management pick it up, no organic waste is allowed in garbage.
+Most properties do have a composter for your use, it is expected that you leave it at least half empty when vacating.
+You can view information aboutt he do's and don'ts of composting.

 There are times when there is a waiting list of tenants looking for properties.
 Even if there is nothing available at the time of you contacting us if you describe what you are looking for we can keep that in mind for future vacancies or in certain instances we know home owners that have properties that would be a good match.